MAS KiwiSaver Scheme Review

 - Yes - MAS has a Responsible Investing Policy which is explained in further detail here.
 You can read more about ethical investing here.

-Who is MAS KiwiSaver Suited To?
+Who is the MAS KiwiSaver Scheme Suited To?

-The MAS KiwiSaver is a quiet achiever and has flown under the radar for many years while focusing on the medical profession.
+The MAS KiwiSaver Scheme is a quiet achiever and has flown under the radar for many years while focusing on the medical profession.
 MAS is now promoting itself to a wider audience and has a track record of strong fund performance to back it up.

 Standout Features: